Ernst-Alfred Thalmann: Football

-Thalmann was member of Basel's first team for 11 seasons.
-During this time he played a total of 108 matches for the team and scored 19 goals.
+Thalmann was a member of Basel's first team for 11 seasons.
+During this time, he played a total of 108 matches for the team and scored 19 goals.
 (Note: Scorers: many pre-First World War game sheets no longer exist or are incomplete and so, many line ups and most goal scorers in this period remain unknown.)
 58 of these games were in the Swiss Series A and 50 were friendly games.
 He scored 11 goals in the domestic league, the other 10 were scored during the test games.
 He was also member of the FC Basel board of directors.
 Between 1900 and 1915 presided the club's board over a period of about ten years.

 The Swiss Football Association (ASF-SFV) was formed in 1895 and was a founder member of FIFA in 1904.
 The following year the Switzerland national football team played their first official international match against France on 12 February 1905.
 Thalmann played his only international for the Swiss team in this match, which was played at the Parc des Princes in front of 500 supporters.
 France won the match 1–0 with the only goal coming from Gaston Cyprès.

 Biography

-In 1902 Thalmann received his doctorate in Basel Dr. iur.
+In 1902, Thalmann received his doctorate in Basel Dr. iur.
 In 1904, he was legal advisor and lawyer in Basel and was regarded as a specialist in property law and company law.
 He sat on the boards of Ciba, the Weyer Bank, the Lederimport AG, Rheinische Reinsurance, Tabakcompagnie AG and further companies and was a member of the Basel Chamber of Commerce.

 Thalmann was a member of the Free Democratic Party of Switzerland.
-From 1911 to 1937 he held a seat in the Grand Council of Basel-Stadt.
-From 1928 to 1935 he represented his canton of residence in the Council of State.
-From 1929 he was president of the guardianship of the University of Basel.
+From 1911 to 1937, he held a seat in the Grand Council of Basel-Stadt.
+From 1928 to 1935, he represented his canton of residence in the Council of State.
+From 1929, he was president of the guardianship of the University of Basel.

-As private art collector Thalmann was also commissioner of the Kunstmuseum Basel.
+As a private art collector, Thalmann was also commissioner of the Kunstmuseum Basel.